 - Reasonableness and completeness of budget information

-The online form will take you through the four sections of the application:
+The online form will take you through the three sections of the application:

-- Project information (description of the project and how it will help you advance professionally)
+- Project information (description of the project and how it will advance the participants professionally)

 - Budget information (project costs and FAIC funding request)